ibm-cloud-docs/cloud-native-journey/kubernetes-on-vpc/cloud-native-onboarding-3-provision-cluster.md

 ## Overview
 {: #cloud-native-provision-cluster-overview}

-Provisioning of a standard VPC cluster can be accomplished via the IBM Cloud Portal User Interface, IBM Cloud CLI, or via Terraform.
+Provisioning of a standard IKS cluster on VPC can be accomplished via the IBM Cloud Portal User Interface, IBM Cloud CLI, or via Terraform.

-If you are brand new to {{site.data.keyword.Bluemix_notm}}, a [video](https://www.youtube.com/watch?v=pGLgtB193cI) showing how to use Portal UI to create a VPC may be a good first step to orient yourself around some of the concepts.
-However, as you start to create multiple VPCs and want to leverage consistent repeatable patterns, you'll find Terrform automation to be more efficient.
+If you are brand new to {{site.data.keyword.Bluemix_notm}}, a [video](https://www.youtube.com/watch?v=MPPAitYizkk) showing how to use {{site.data.keyword.Bluemix_notm}} UI to create a Kubernetes cluster may be a good first step to orient yourself around some of the concepts.
+However, as you start to create multiple clusters and want to leverage consistent repeatable patterns, you'll find Terraform automation to be more efficient.
 {: tip}

 ### Import IKS-VPC Terraform Code to Schematics